New supporter funded facilites at Stevenage FC now open

 Archant

-The football club recently completed the modern north stand and sophisticated 76 Lounge, thanks to a supporter bond scheme
+Thanks to a supporter bond scheme, the football club recently completed the modern north stand and sophisticated 76 Lounge, which is now available to hire.

 After two-and-a-half years in the making, Stevenage Football Club's new north stand and 76 Lounge have been completed, officially opening over the weekend.